back to Blog

 Electronic Freight Waybill (EFW)

-A digital shipping document shared between wholesaler, carrier, and buyer.
+A digital shipping document shared between the wholesaler, carrier, and buyer.

 Estimated Time of Arrival (ETA)